omchip/foss130nm/MIDI1.0Serial/README.md

 Introduction
 ------------

-The RISC-V based harness includes a simple bus
+The RISC-V based harness includes a wishbone bus

 Requirements
 ------------